NLO QCD predictions for doubly-polarized WZ production at the LHC: Results

-The back-to-back kinematics of the bosons in the CM frame at LO implies that the polarization vectors of the two weak bosons are defined with respect to the same reference axis, up to a change of sign, resulting in more symmetric polarized predictions in the CM definition than in the LAB one.
-This motivates the very similar results for LT and TL polarization modes in the CM, despite the differences in the boson--lepton coupling between the $\PW$ and the $\PZ$ boson.
-This symmetric character is even more evident in the LL polarization mode.
-The LL signal possesses a universal structure in the CM, as both longitudinal polarization vectors only depend on the di-boson momentum and on the momentum of the corresponding single boson.
-On the contrary, the longitudinal polarization vectors in the LAB depend on more physical quantities, resulting in a non-universial spin structure.
+{The back-to-back kinematics of the bosons in the CM frame at LO implies that the polarization vectors of the two weak bosons are defined with respect to the same reference axis, up to a change of sign.
+This leads to very similar results for the LT and TL polarization modes defined in the CM frame, despite the differences in the boson--lepton coupling between the $\PW$ and the $\PZ$ boson.
+This is not the case in the LAB-frame definition.
+The LL mode defined in the di-boson CM frame is singled out by the fact that both polarization vectors only depend on the di-boson momentum and on the momentum of a single boson.} On the contrary, the longitudinal polarization vectors defined in the LAB frame depend on more physical quantities, resulting in a {more involved} spin structure.
 This qualitative argument indicates that the CM definition of polarization is more natural than the LAB one for di-boson processes.

 A due comment is related to correlations.
 The wrong assumption that the spins of the two weak bosons are not correlated would lead to results which can be far from the correct ones.
-When defining polarizations in the CM, multiplying the two NLO singly-longitudinal fractions, one obtains 4.3\%, which is substantially different from the predicted LL fraction (5.7\%).
+When defining polarizations in the CM frame, multiplying the two NLO singly-longitudinal fractions, one obtains 4.3\%, which is substantially different from the predicted LL fraction (5.7\%).
 The difference is larger at LO, where the kinematic is more constrained due to the absence of additional QCD radiation: the zero-spin-correlation assumption gives 3.3\% for the LL fraction, whose actual value is 7.9\%.
 In the LAB definition, these correlations are smaller: at (N)LO the combination of the two singly-longitudinal fractions gives 6.4\% (6.5\%), which is not so far from the Monte Carlo result for the LL fraction, namely 5.7\% (6\%).
 The correlations are milder for the mixed states and very small for the TT state, both in the CM and in the LAB definition.

 The rationale is that, in order to correctly model doubly-polarized signals, all spin-correlations must be properly accounted for.
 Separating polarizations at the amplitude level furnishes the safest and most natural strategy in this sense.